tochilinak/tsa/docs/getting-started.md

 ### Windows

-Currently, `TSA` can only be run on Windows using the JAR executables.
-Refer to the [relevant section](#using-jar-executables) for details.
+Currently, `TSA` is not supported on Windows.

 ## Building from sources